 AMIA has had a long-standing interest in promoting a strong ethical framework for its members.
 In an effort to keep pace with the intrinsic dynamism of the field itself, the code presented is a dynamic document.
 It will evolve as the field itself evolves.
-The AMIA website will continue to publish the most up-to-date version of the code, a process that hinges on continued input from AMIA members.
+The AMIA website will continue to link to the most up-to-date version of the code, a process that hinges on continued input from AMIA members.

 In their capacity as leaders of AMIA, all individuals have an obligation to make decisions and conduct affairs of the organization based upon the desire to promote AMIA and its mission.
 The term “leaders” is used to refer to three groups; (1) AMIA employees (2) members of the board of directors, committee chairs, task force chairs, and general committee members when those particular committees are empowered or charged with making policy or ethics recommendations (also referred to as agents), and (3) committee members (excluding the policy and ethics committees covered above as agents) and elected working group leaders.